-As of March 31, 2017, all subordinated units are held by CenterPoint Energy and OGE Energy.
-These units are considered subordinated because for a period of time, defined by the Partnership Agreement as the subordination period, the subordinated units will not be entitled to receive any distributions until the common units have received distributions of available cash each quarter from operating surplus in an amount equal to the minimum quarterly distributions, plus any arrearages on minimum quarterly distributions of the subordination period, the subordinated units will convert to common units on a one-for-one basis.
+As of June 30, 2017, all subordinated units are held by CenterPoint Energy and OGE Energy.
+These units are considered subordinated because for a period of time, defined by the Partnership Agreement as the subordination period, the subordinated units will not be entitled to receive any distributions until the common units have received distributions of available cash each quarter from operating surplus in an amount equal to the minimum quarterly distribution, plus any arrearages on minimum quarterly distributions on the common units from prior quarters.
+In addition, the subordinated units are not entitled to arrearages on minimum quarterly distributions.
+On the expiration of the subordination period, the subordinated units will convert to common units on a one-for-one basis.